Minimum Spanning Tree Cycle Intersection Problem: Further generalization

 \subsection{Formulas for star spanning trees}

 In this subsection we present two formulas for graphs $G=(V,E)$ that admit a star spanning tree $T_s$.
 Let us denote $v \in V$ to the central node of $T_s$.

 The first formula corresponds to the cycle intersection number of a tree-cycle $c = (u,v,w) \in C_{T_s}$, namely $\cap_{T_s}(c)$.
-Recall from the previous section that $c$ does not intersect neither transit nor internal tree-cycles: $|\cap^t_{T,c}| = 0$ and $|\cap^i_{T,c}| = 0$.
+Recall from the previous section that $c$ intersects neither transit nor internal tree-cycles: $|\cap^t_{T,c}| = 0$ and $|\cap^i_{T,c}| = 0$.
 So its non-empty intersections are the tree-cycles in the set $\cap^e_{T,c}$.
 Note that the remaining incident edges to $u$ and $w$, are the only source of tree-cycles that have non-empty intersection with $c$.
 So the formula is straightforward:

 where $d(u)$ and $d(w)$ are the degrees of $u$ and $w$, resp.